kyma-project/lifecycle-manager/samples/template-operator/README.md

 _WARNING: This step requires the working OCI Registry, Cluster and Kyma CLI from our [Pre-requisites](#pre-requisites)_

 1. The module operator manifests from the `default` kustomization (not the controller image) will now be bundled and pushed.
-   Assuming the settings from [Prepare & Build module operator image](#prepare--build-module-operator-image) for single-cluster mode, and assuming the following module settings:
+   Assuming the settings from [Prepare and build module operator image](#prepare-and-build-module-operator-image) for single-cluster mode, and assuming the following module settings:
    * hosted at `op-kcp-registry.localhost:8888/unsigned`
    * generated for channel `stable`
    * module has version `0.0.1`
    * module name is `template`
-   * using an insecure (http instead of https for registry communication), local k3d registry on your machine
+   * for a k3d registry enable the `insecure` flag (`http` instead of `https` for registry communication)
    * uses Kyma CLI in `$PATH` under `kyma`
    * a simple `config.yaml` is present for module configuration with the content